OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 | 4    | Raspberry Pi | 1     | purchased part  | unambiguous reference (not standardised)  |
 | 5    | bracket      | 2     | OSH Subassembly | link to [OKH-OSH](#piece-of-osh-okh-osh)  |

-## Piece of OSH (OKH-OSH)
+## Piece of OSH (POSH)

 **Intro:**

 - = component or assembly of components
-- metadata shall enable reproduction, modification, operation and maintenance
+- metadata shall enable decentralised production, modification, operation and maintenance
+- …and facilitate 'packaging' (=find the files you actually need)
+- _this_ metadata has a technology-specific section

 **Metadata:**